SeldomQA/seldom/docs/rst_docs/quick_start.rst

 **Parameter specification**

 -  path : Specifies the test directory or file.
--  browser : Run browser name, default `Chrome`.
+-  browser : Run browser name(for example: "chrome", "firefox").
 -  base\_url : A parameter to test the HTTP interface testing, setting the global URL.
 -  report : The name of the custom test report, The default format is `YYYY_mm_dd_HH_MM_SS_result.html`.
 -  title : Test report title.